Quantum TBA for refined BPS indices: Conclusions

 In this paper we presented three setups that realize the quantum and classical RH problems.
 Most of the results that we described are valid for two of them, whereas in Setup 2 relevant for \cite{Gaiotto:2008cd,Alexandrov:2008gh,Cecotti:2014wea}, the same construction produces a solution that does not have the unrefined limit.
 We suggested a way to remedy this problem by noticing that in this setup the construction allows for an ambiguity.
 By requiring the existence of the unrefined limit, we have fixed first terms in the expansion of the functional encoding the ambiguity and guessed its exact form.
 However, the unrefined limit of the resulting solution turns out to be different from the solution of the classical RH problem, which can be traced back to the modified asymptotic conditions.
 Thus, the fate of the quantum RH problem in this setup is still an open problem.

 Finally, we hope that the analysis presented in this paper is a step towards understanding the non-commutative deformation induced by refinement of the moduli spaces arising in gauge and string theories.
 Since these are typically quaternionic spaces, which are best described using twistor methods, this might have intriguing connections to Penrose's twistor quantization program.
 Furthermore, in the string theory context, the relevant spaces are QK whose twistor spaces carry a holomorphic contact structure and, as far as we know, only recently an attempt was made to define its refined version \cite{Alexandrov:2023wdj}.
-Other recent exciting developments, such as \cite{Brini:2024gtn,Huang:2025xkc}, show that we are still at the beginning of exploring the vast and wonderful world of refined structures.
+(Note that whereas in the gauge theory context the non-commutativity induced by the refinement has a physical interpretation in terms of a ring of line operators \cite{Gaiotto:2010be}, such an interpretation is lacking for string theory constructions.)
+Other recent exciting developments, such as \cite{Brini:2024gtn,gräfnitz2025enumerativegeometryquantumperiods,Huang:2025xkc}, show that we are still at the beginning of exploring the vast and wonderful world of refined structures.